How to accelerate product development in the automotive industry

 The rapid pace of innovation and increased vehicle complexity

-As the marketplace has made a server shift towards these new trends, the competitive environment has likewise escalated as everyone races to capture a share of the new market.
+As the marketplace has made a severe shift towards these new trends, the competitive environment has likewise escalated as everyone races to capture a share of the new market.
 Traditional OEMs must now compete with current and new entrants to the market, such as the big tech companies, start-ups, and foreign governments that are now front and center for the future of transportation.

-Graph showing the rapid pace of innovation in the automotive market.
+Infographic showing rapid pace of automotive innovation

 Automotive OEMs, suppliers, and start-ups must re-invent or build a new business model.
-Only a unique engineering approach integrating mechanical, electrical, and software domains into a data information platform can accelerate product development enough to compete within the new automotive landscape
+Only a unique engineering approach integrating mechanical, electrical, and software domains into a data information platform can accelerate product development enough to compete within the new automotive landscape.

 What can automotive manufacturers do to stay ahead?

 Automotive manufacturers must design and develop new products quickly and efficiently and bring them to the market ahead of the competition.
-Traditional engineering methods hinder innovation as they do not encourage cross-domain collaboration or system integration, which is vital to producing next-generation designs that meet quality and reliability specifications.
+Traditional engineering methods hinder innovation as they do not encourage cross-domain collaboration or system integration, vital to producing next-generation designs that meet quality and reliability specifications.

 Eliminate silos with Siemens Accelerated Product Development solution.

-Remove the barriers to innovation with Accelerated Product Development
+Remove the barriers in automotive innovation

-Accelerated Product Development is an open, integrated, and scalable software solution enabling OEMs, suppliers, and new manufacturers to revolutionize development processes through CAD, CAE, simulation, and PLM technologies that work seamlessly together and with third-party applications.
+Siemens Accelerated Product Development is an open, integrated, and scalable software solution enabling OEMs, suppliers, and new manufacturers to revolutionize development processes through CAD, CAE, simulation, and PLM technologies that work seamlessly together and with third-party applications.
 It empowers automotive manufacturers with the tools needed to:

 • Meet targets and ensure compliance